sjhorn/sjhorn.github.io/_posts/2015-04-10-everyone-has-a-forklift-license.markdown

 ## What to take away

 Give it a try in your team.
 The *human condition* tends to make us all a little inquisitive and interested in a challenge even if only to make the day more interesting.
-You will be pleasantly suprised in the value your team can bring by venturing outside the shoebox of your job description.
+You will be pleasantly surprised in the value your team can bring by venturing outside the shoebox of your job description.

 ![](http://upload.wikimedia.org/wikipedia/commons/e/e9/Pigeons-in-holes.jpg)